 Intimacy with God is the deepest comfort in pain.
 How can we draw near to God in suffering?
+What if God feels distant in our pain?
 Scripture tells us when we draw near to God, He will draw near to us.
 (James 4:8)

 After Dan died, God’s presence was nearly palpable.
 I was in constant conversation with Him, His counsel came with razor clarity and His comfort was real.

-But what if God feels distant in your suffering?
-Remember that God’s presence is based on His character, not our feelings.
+But God’s presence is based on His character, not our feelings.
 Psalm 34:18 promises that God is close to the brokenhearted and that’s true whether we sense it or not.

-We have confidence to draw near to God “that we may receive mercy and find grace to help in time of need.”
-(Hebrews 4:16) We may not have chosen our circumstances, but we have the choice in them to draw closer to God even when it feels spiritually dry.
+We can have confidence to draw near to God to “receive mercy and find grace to help in time of need.”
+(Hebrews 4:16) We may not have chosen our circumstances, but we have the choice in them to draw closer to God even when we feel spiritually dry.

 1. Draw near to God through His Word.